Educational Events & Activities

 Dispose of Hazardous Household Waste

 Hazardous household chemicals that are not disposed of properly can be carried by rainwater into nearby lakes and streams.
 ReWorks offers a Hazardous Household Recycling Center (HHWRC) for Summit County residents in nearby Stow.
-The HHWRC is open June through September from 9 am to 8 pm.
+The HHWRC is open every Thursday from June through September.

 Dispose of Pet Waste